Adaptive Relative Pose Estimation Framework with Dual Noise Tuning for Safe Approaching Maneuvers

 \section{The Measurement Model}

-The filter processes translational and rotational measurements but propagates the dynamics separately for efficiency.
+The filter processes translational and rotational measurements but propagates the dynamics separately for computational efficiency, requiring minimal hardware footprint.
 This treats the 12-element state vector as two independent 6-element vectors (translation/velocity and rotation/angular rate), integrated using a 4th-order Runge-Kutta method suitable for onboard use.
-The filter supports using all visible markers or a limited subset and can simulate measurement losses to test robustness.
-Performance evaluation involves comparing estimated states with high-accuracy simulated ground truth.
+The filter supports using all visible markers or a limited subset for sensor fusion and can simulate measurement losses to test robustness.